OpenLibMathSeq/IntegerSequences.jl/docs/src/modules.md

 Our function is slower but the Combinatorics function takes vastly more space.

-In the second alternative implementation the representation of the partitions for fixed n is a weakly increasing lists ordered lexicographically.
+In the second alternative implementation the representation of the partitions for fixed n is a weakly increasing lists ordered lexicographicaly.
 It has a nice algorithm implemented directly (i.e. without iteration).

 * Partition, V080577, V026791